opentok/one-to-one-sample-apps/one-to-one-sample-app/iOS/README.md

 #### Using CocoaPods

+1. Add the following line to your Podfile: `pod "OTAcceleratorPackUtil”`.
-1. In a terminal prompt, navigate into your project directory and type `pod install`.
+2. In a terminal prompt, navigate into your project directory and type `pod install`.
 3. Reopen your project using the new *.xcworkspace file.

 For more information about CocoaPods, including installation instructions, visit [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).